dontee01/esr/readme.md

 ## About Easy Retail Pay

-ESR Pay is a platform that makes transaction tranquil.
+ESR Pay is a platform that makes transactions tranquil.